 5. Dormer curtain poles for a door covering

 Initially, a dormer rod was created to cover an awkward dormer window.
 But over time, it has been proven to be efficient in any recessed windows with limited space.
 Many people in the UK use it on their front doors to eliminate drafts from the most vulnerable place in a house – the hallway.

 Tip: make sure that the total weight of your curtain does not exceed the specified weight shown in the product description.

 Related: Window Treatments Glossary.
 Words You are Probably Using Wrong

 6. Double curtains

-Double curtains mean layering at least two sets of curtains, which adds an insulation layer.
-For example, you can pair a voile and thermal curtains.
+Double curtains allow the layering of two sets of curtains.
+For example, you can pair a voile or thin linen and thermal curtains.
 This arrangement is ideal for keeping the heat inside your home and for privacy.
 The easiest way to achieve this is to install either double poles or tracks.
 Many double curtain tracks are bendable, making them ideal for bay windows.